SajjadAkherati99/Prokudin-Gorskii-Images/README.md

 # Prokudin-Gorskii-Images
-Here, you can see some screenshots from the developped game:
+you can see the result in the following figures:

 # Main Image
 <p align="center">